AlzbetaTuerkova/VirtualScreening/README.md

 The repository contains supplementary files to our study where a consensus screening approach by using different types of machine learning models (proteochemometric models, conformal prediction models, and QSAR models), followed by structure-based virtual screening of preselected hits using the structural models for hepatic OATPs was performed.

 ### Models_XGBoost
-This contains the used XGBoost models used in XML format created with Pipeline Pilot 18.1.100.
+This contains the XGBoost models used in XML format created with Pipeline Pilot 18.1.100.
+The QSAR_All model was formed by combining the three individual QSAR models, while the PCM model was made once and applied to the individual models due to the nature of PCM.
+Detailed information can be found in the article.

 Models were defined as XGBoost models with: (No. means Number of):
 - **Molecular Descriptors**: